awsdocs/amazon-rds-user-guide/doc_source/MariaDB.Procedural.Importing.md

 Following, you can find information about  methods to import your MariaDB data to an Amazon RDS DB instance running MariaDB\.

-To do an initial data import into a MariaDB DB instance, you can use the procedures documented in [Importing Data into an Amazon RDS MySQL DB Instance](MySQL.Procedural.Importing.md), as follows:
+To do an initial data import into a MariaDB DB instance, you can use the procedures documented in [Restoring a Backup into an Amazon RDS MySQL DB Instance](MySQL.Procedural.Importing.md), as follows:
 + To move data from an Amazon RDS MySQL DB instance, a MariaDB or MySQL instance in Amazon Elastic Compute Cloud \(Amazon EC2\) in the same VPC as your Amazon RDS MariaDB DB instance, or a small on\-premises instance of MariaDB or MySQL, you can use the procedure documented in [Importing Data from a MySQL or MariaDB DB to an Amazon RDS MySQL or MariaDB DB Instance](MySQL.Procedural.Importing.SmallExisting.md)\.
 + To move data from a large or production on\-premises instance of MariaDB or MySQL, you can use the procedure documented in [Importing Data to an Amazon RDS MySQL or MariaDB DB Instance with Reduced Downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.
 + To move data from an instance of MariaDB or MySQL that is in EC2 in a different VPC than your Amazon RDS MariaDB DB instance, or to move data from any data source that can output delimited text files, you can use the procedure documented in [Importing Data From Any Source to a MySQL or MariaDB DB Instance](MySQL.Procedural.Importing.AnySource.md)\.